robtimmer/ion/debian/README.md

 Debian
 ====================
-This directory contains files used to package iond/ion-qt for Debian-based Linux systems.
+This directory contains files used to package

+    iond, ion-qt, ion-tx, ion-full, ion-dev

+for Debian-based Linux systems.
 If you compile iond/ion-qt yourself, there are some useful files here.

 ## ion: URI support ##